-Warsaw, Poland – Ahead of Poland’s opening game against Senegal later today, the Biało-czerwoni captain assured FIFA.com that he and his teammates are prepared to live up to the “high” expectations despite the pressure.
+Warsaw, Poland – Ahead of the opening game of Poland against Senegal later today, Robert Lewandowski assured FIFA.com that he and his teammates are prepared to live up to the “high” expectations despite the pressure.

-Interviewed by Poland’s official FIFA correspondent in Russia Piotr Koźmiński, the 29-year-old Bayern Munich striker said that “Poland is a nation that always believes, always keeps fingers crossed for the players, but at the same time expects a lot”.
+Interviewed by Poland’s official FIFA correspondent in Russia Piotr Koźmiński, Lewandowski said that “Poland is a nation that always believes, always keeps fingers crossed for the players, but at the same time expects a lot”.

 In a group H composed of Senegal, Colombia and Japan, the white and red eagles are indeed expected to fare well.